codehugger/stagescript/README.md

 ```
 [Player] asks "Hey, you look familiar"
-[Local Drunk] recalls "Player was insulted by Knight"
+[Local Drunk] recalls "insulted"
 [Local Drunk] says “I’m really sorry about calling your mother a hamster!”
-[Local Drunk] says “...but your father he still smells of elderberries”
+[Local Drunk] says “...but your father still smells of elderberries”
 ```

 To close the circle on memories a memory can be forgotten as well.